etiennedi/react-workshop-01/Readme.md

 ## Lesson 1

+### Goal: Create declerative components with differing behavior based on props.

 - Implement a `Likes` component
   - with a `likes` prop
   - shows a `BlueLike` component when `likes > 0`